Pinterest Pixel

 When working with location-based data, I often need to calculate the distance between cities in Excel.

-While Excel doesn't have a built-in function for this, there are multiple methods to get the job done.
+While Excel doesn't have a built-in function for this, there are multiple methods to get the job done as I will show below.

 When working with location-based data, I often need to calculate the distance between cities in Excel.
-While Excel doesn’t have a built-in function for this, there are multiple methods to get the job done.
-In this guide, I’ll walk you through different ways to calculate the distance between two cities in Microsoft Excel.
+While Excel doesn’t have a built-in function for this, there are multiple methods to get the job done as I will show below.

 Key Takeaways: